-Staff should be vigilant about children who are in private fostering arrangements and report concerns to the DSL, who will notify the Local Authority through a MASH referral, as set out in the THSCP Multi-Agency Private Fostering Guidance (January 2022).
+Staff should be vigilant about children who are in private fostering arrangements and report concerns to the DSL, who will notify the Local Authority through a MAST Request for Support Form, as set out in the THSCP Multi-Agency Private Fostering Guidance (January 2022).
 The Local Authority will check the arrangement is suitable and safe for the child in accordance with the Private Fostering statutory guidance.

-YOUNG CARERS
+39. YOUNG CARERS